New York State easing social distancing restrictions in schools

-When it comes to in-person learning during this pandemic, students have been required to sit 6 feet apart from one another to help limit the spread of COVID-19, but now, New York State said elementary students will be able to sit 3 feet apart, following guidance recently released by the CDC.
+When it comes to in-person learning during the coronavirus pandemic, students have been required to sit 6 feet apart from one another to help limit the spread of COVID-19.
+But now, New York State said elementary students will be able to sit 3 feet apart following guidance recently released by the CDC.

 “This reduced a little bit of stress on our end,” stated Don Stevens, Assistant Superintendent of Watervliet City Schools.
 “The 6 foot guidance put some constraints on some of the classrooms.
 Not all of the classrooms can fit many students so we had some rooms with 10 or 12 kids and one teacher.
 So now, it gives us a little more leeway to allow all of our learners to be in-person.”